 Photo right: Ted on Harelaw with Cheviot in background

 3. Pebbled or concrete area outside.
 It really helps if your dog has a non muddy area to stand outside the door as you start to clean those paws.
-I know of people who don't like pebbled areas and they say its sore on the dogs feet.
-But to us it is so much easier to clean them on hard standing.
+It is so much easier to clean them on hard standing.

-4. An external hose to wash them down.
-Or joy of joys a stream or river to really wash them in after that visit to the beach.
+4. An external hose to wash them down or a stream or river to wash them in after a visit to the beach.

 5. External safe area or kennels.
-Sometimes when you return from that river walk they are just so muddy and you are so tired that you absolutely have to leave them to dry off outside.
+Sometimes when you return from a river walk dogs can be very muddy.
 Having a kennel or secure area is so useful.

 6. A non carpeted area inside.
 We love kitchens with tiles.
-The dogs can come in clean....but if you have been on the beach then the chances are that there is sand still on them.
-So they can lie down on the tiles and dry properly whilst you open that bottle of wine which you thought about all the way home.
+The dogs can come in clean but if you have been on the beach then the chances are that there is sand still on them.
+So they can lie down on the tiles and dry properly whilst you open the bottle of wine which you thought about all the way home.

 7. No ornaments at a low level.
 We have all been into houses where the ornaments just fill every table, shelf and mantlepiece.
-Well any decent labrador will have a tail designed to knock them off.
+Any decent labrador will have a tail designed to knock them off!

 8. Walks nearby.
-It helps if you can walk them straight from the house and it's not a question of getting in the car and driving away.
+It helps if you can walk the dog straight from the house and it's not a question of getting in the car and driving away.
 This is a luxury, just leave the back door and the walk starts immediately.